VysotskiVadim/VysotskiVadim.blog/_drafts/android-native-text.markdown

 ```

 The test isn't perfect.
-In ideal world I would prefer to see `assertEquals("1 day before release", listItem.release)`
+I would prefer to see `assertEquals("1 day before release", listItem.release)`
-but localization mechanism isn't available on JVM, it's a part form the platform.
+but the localization mechanism isn't available on JVM that runs unit test, the localization is a part form the platform.
-All we can test is parameters for specific case: resource ids, arguments, etc.
+All we can test is parameters for a specific case: resource ids, arguments, etc.